Lost but not forgotten!

 Railway Inn – Mentioned in Looking Back at Bollington by George Longden & Molly Spink (see Books page).
 Daren Hooley writes to say that “… the 1881 Census shows that my great, great grandfather, John Hooley lived in the Railway Tavern on Princess Street.”
 (Immediately below Rose Bank.)
 Please email me if you know more.
 Also see the Post Office Inn immediately above.

 Rising Sun – Noted by Betts (1934) (see Books page) as once a beer house in Lord Street, numbers 21 and 21A.
 Thought to have been named after the rising sun embossed plate which was found affixed to the wall of Heaver’s Brewery after the latter was burnt down in 1931.
+The pub had already closed in 1924, but continued as a sweet shop.
 Personally I suggest that its elevated position facing east has more to do with it!
 The rising sun plate was probably an insurance mark (the Sun Insurance Co.) to ensure the fire brigade attended.
-The pub closed in 1924, but continued as a sweet shop.

 Shoulder of Mutton – listed in Piggot’s Commercial Directory 1834.
 Most probably an earlier name for the Holly Bush Inn.